 Presentations were made to the HHC at several points during the General Plan update process.
 The first was in February 2021, to announce the project and provide an overview of the plan development process.
 The second was in October 2021, to provide an overview of beneficiary consultation results and an update on the plan process.
 The third was in July 2022, to release the Draft Plan and announce the final round of beneficiary consultation.
-Prior to adoption, the Draft Final General Plan Update was presented to the Commission a fourth time following the beneficiary review period and integration of beneficiary and Policy Investigative Committee comment.
+Prior to adoption, the Draft Final General Plan Update was presented to the Commission a fourth time as an informational item in October 2022, following the beneficiary review period and integration of beneficiary and Policy Investigative Committee comment.